alxndr13/ansible_deploy_poc/README.md

 # ansible_deploy_poc
-PoC of a deployment way with Ansible and Ansible Tower - personal use
+PoC of a deployment option with Ansible and Ansible Tower - personal use